 Talk your way out of it

-The easiest way to avoid getting a traffic ticket is, obviously, to obey the law.
-But if you are pulled over, the officer can let you off with a warning.
+If you are pulled over, the officer might let you off with a warning.
 Whether that happens can depend on how you act.
-Here’s a simple guide for what to do when you’re pulled over:

-- Be polite.
-You don’t have to flirt (it probably won’t work anyway), but you’ll have a better chance if you’re polite.
-Traffic cops, like airline ticket agents, often deal with frustrated, angry or impatient people.
+Above all, be polite.
+Traffic cops — like airline ticket agents — often deal with frustrated, angry or impatient people.
 Being antagonistic won’t take you where you want to go.
 Give the officer your information when asked, and keep a pleasant tone.

-- Ask for a break and you might get one.
-Once the officer goes back to the patrol car with your license, your opportunity to negotiate is over.
 Don’t wheedle or whine, but there’s nothing wrong with looking the officer in the eye and saying, “I’d really appreciate you issuing a warning rather than a citation.
-My driving record is clean and I’d really like to keep it that way.”
-Throw a fit, raise your voice, tell obvious lies, or do anything else that’s irritating and you’re virtually writing your own ticket.
+My driving record is clean, and I’d really like to keep it that way.”
+Remember that once the officer goes back to the patrol car with your license, your opportunity to negotiate is over.

 Prepare for court

-- Take notes.
-Before you pull away, take a few notes.
-Record what time you were pulled over, what the officer said you did, what you thought you did, and anything else worth remembering.
+Before you pull away from the scene of the ticket, take a few notes.
+Record what time you were pulled over, what the officer said you did, what you thought you did and anything else worth remembering.
 For example, if the officer said you were driving at 42 mph and you thought you were going 35, make a note.
 Take a few pictures of the scene if you can.
-In my case, the cop said I had made an illegal left turn, but there were no visible warning signs and I’d made that turn dozens of times.
-I took pictures, and the judge dismissed the ticket because he couldn’t see a “no left turn” sign either.

-- Check for errors.
-Check your ticket.
+Check your ticket for errors.
 Judges sometimes drop tickets because of inaccurate or incomplete information.
 Make sure everything is correct down to the spelling of your name.
-It’s worth a shot.

-- Delay.
-Whenever possible, ask for a continuance.
-The more time that passes between the day you were pulled over and your court date, the less likely the officer will remember you and the details of the event.
-If they don’t remember you, you’ll have an easier time defending yourself.
-And if they don’t show up in court, case dismissed.
+It also might help to ask for a continuance.
+The more time that passes between the day you were pulled over and your court date, the less likely it is that the officer will remember you and the details of the event.
+And if the officer doesn’t show up in court?
+Case dismissed.

-- If you fight and lose, it’s time to negotiate again — this time with the judge.
-“Your honor, this fine would create a real financial hardship.
-Would you consider waiving it?”
-“Your honor, the points for this ticket will make my insurance increase to a level that would create a real financial hardship.
+If you fight and lose, it’s time to negotiate again — this time with the judge.
+Say something like, “Your honor, the points for this ticket will make my insurance increase to a level that would create a real financial hardship.
 My record has been clean.
 Would you waive the points?”

 Hiring an attorney who specializes in traffic citations solves this problem, and could radically enhance your odds that the judge will dismiss the tickets or reduce the fines and waive the points.